TylerHillery/TylerHillery/README.md

 Lifelong learner passionate about understanding the "*how*" and "*why*" behind software by peeling back the layers of abstraction.
-My main interests are in database systems, how systems communicate over the network, systems that operate at the hardware-software boundary and the tooling used to understand and debug these systems in production.
+My main interests are in hardware/software co-design, computer architecture, operating systems, networking, compilers and the tooling used to understand and debug these systems in production.

 Driven by curiosity, grounded in gratitude.